What to do after a cyclone

 Health issues after a cyclone

 If you are injured, disinfect any wounds and keep them covered, avoiding contact with flood water or mud, and seek medical attention.
-Wash your hands after contact with damaged materials, flood water or mud to avoid infection.
+Wash your hands frequently, especially after contact with damaged materials, flood water or mud to avoid infection.

 Your property after a cyclone

 If your home has not sustained structural damage – and authorities say it’s safe to return, you can help dry your home’s interior by opening doors and windows.